AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 ## `VDU 30`: Home cursor

-When in `VDU 4`` mode, this moves the text cursor to the home (top left) position of the current text viewport.
+When in `VDU 4` mode, this moves the text cursor to the home (top left) position of the current text viewport.
 When in `VDU 5`` mode, this moves the graphics cursor to the home position of the current graphics viewport.

 ## `VDU 31, x, y`: Move text cursor to x, y text position

 Moves the text cursor to the given text position.
-The coordinates given are character positions, not pixel positions.
+The coordinates given are character positions based on the currently selected font, not pixel positions.

 This is equivalent to the BASIC `TAB(x, y)` statement.

+Please note that if you have changed the text viewport, the coordinates given will be relative to the text viewport, not the whole screen.

+The position of the text cursor is not constrained to the text viewport, so it is possible to move the cursor outside of the viewport.
+A tab command attempting to move the cursor outside of the text viewport will be ignored.

 ## `VDU 127`: Backspace